alex-iliadis/mila/README.md

 - ⚛️ **PQXDH + ML-KEM** — Post-quantum key exchange

 No Signal library.
 No OpenSSL.
 No third-party black box to audit or trust. **The math is in the open, in the code, readable by anyone.**

 ---

+### 🦀 Secure by Default — Built in Rust

+The entire Mila stack — server, desktop client, crypto engine, call engine — is written in **Rust**.

+The majority of critical security vulnerabilities in messaging apps (and software broadly) are **memory bugs**: buffer overflows, use-after-free, null pointer dereferences, data races.
+These are the bugs that get exploited.
+These are the CVEs.
+These are the headlines.

+Rust eliminates this entire class of vulnerability **at compile time**.
+Not with a runtime garbage collector, not with sanitizers, not with "best practices" — with a type system that makes memory-unsafe code impossible to ship.
+WhatsApp, Telegram, and Signal are built on C, C++, and Java/Kotlin/Swift stacks where these bugs are a constant threat.

+> In Rust, if it compiles, it doesn't have a memory vulnerability.
+That's not marketing — that's the language guarantee.

+---